rohithgopakumar/pes_asic_class/README(2).md

-Welcome to Day 1 of the Verilog RTL Design and Synthesis guide!
+Welcome to the Verilog RTL Design and Synthesis guide!
 On this day, we'll cover the basics of Verilog and get you started on your journey in digital design.

 ## Table of Contents